marketempower/axiomtheme.com/content/docs/configuration.md

 - Local file paths are relative to the `publishDir` Config option (default: `public`)
 - CDN file paths are relative to the `params.cdn.provider` constructed URL
 - Local file URLs will be output as absolute or root-relative based on the `canonifyURLs` Config setting
+- When using Leaf Page Bundles, resource paths should be relative to the bundle, i.e., `my-post/feature.png` or `my-post/data-table.md`
 - CDN file URLs are always absolute

 Examples of where relative paths are recommended: